RamiroKord/RamiroKord/README.md

-- 👋 Hi, I’m @RamiroKord
+- 👋 Hi, I’m @RamiroKord.

-- 👀 I’m interested in software development, artificial intelligence, and game development.
+- 👀 I’m a software developer in two major areas of work:
-- 🌱 I’m currently learning Python, and web development with Flask.
-- 💞️ I’m looking to collaborate on any Python projects.
+1️⃣ A.I. programming for NPC behavior (in the context of game development);
+2️⃣ Data sciences and data manipulation.

+- 💪 My main languages are C++ and Python.

+- 🌐 Speaker of English, French, and Portuguese.

 - 📫 How to reach me: ramiroxcv@gmail.com.

 <!---